-Unless a person’s condition requires immediate attention, the WHO request they do not go into a medical facility, call first so the staff can make arrangements.
+Unless a person’s condition requires immediate attention, the WHO requests they do not go into a medical facility and call first so the staff can make arrangements.

 Keep Healthy During the Coronavirus Pandemic

-Stay healthy by eating wisely, staying hydrated, exercising, sleeping 7-9 hours at night and keeping a clean environment.
-Wash your hands following the advisories; use soap and hot water for at least twenty seconds or the time it takes to sing the Happy Birthday song twice.
+Stay healthy by eating wisely, staying hydrated, exercising, sleeping 7-9 hours at night, and keeping a clean environment.
+Please wash hands following the advisories; use soap and hot water for at least twenty seconds or the time it takes to sing the Happy Birthday song twice.
 If no water is available, use hand sanitizer.

 Written by Cathy Milne-Ware